idibidiart/the-great-api-masher/README.md

     "someQuery": {
       "abc": "some string",
       "xyz": {
+        "test": "this should work, too!",
+        "anotherTest": {
           "test": "this should work, too!"
+        }
       }
     },
     "comicAndTrivia": {